-1.9 Fitness Standards: Health Versus Physical Fitness
+1.9 Fitness Standards: Health versus Physical Fitness

 Our bodies adapt to the different types of physical activity we participate in, and the result is different levels of personal fitness.
 A meaningful debate regarding fitness standards has resulted in two widely recognized categories of fitness: health fitness standards (also referred to as criterion referenced) and physical fitness standards.
 Following are definitions of both.
-The assessment of health-related fitness is presented in Chapter 4, Chapter 6, Chapter 7, Chapter 8, and Chapter 9, where appropriate physical fitness standards are included for comparison.
+The assessment of health-related fitness is presented in Chapters 4 and 6 to 9, where appropriate physical fitness standards are included for comparison.